Table of Contents

 Useful link: TRB140 Router Datasheet

-In the case of a LAN router, Climkit provides the preconfigured Teltonika RUT301 router with 4 LAN ports + 1 WAN port.
-It is delivered with a DIN rail mount and its 24V DC DIN power supply.
+In the case of a LAN router, Climkit supplies the preconfigured Teltonika RUT301 router with 4 LAN + 1 WAN ports.
+It is delivered with a DIN rail mount and its 24V DC DIN rail power supply.

 PoE Switch